ovh/ovhdata-cli/CONTRIBUTING.md

 Read them [here](https://github.com/rust-lang/rustfmt)

 ## Code Style
-The code linter used is `cargo clippy`, all warning have to be fixed before merge a PR.
+The code linter used is `cargo clippy`, all warning have to be fixed before merging a PR.

 ## Commit titles
 All commit titles must respect the following format.
 Warning, the first commits in this project did not have this rule, please don't copy them.